Media Monitoring: The Ultimate Guide

 But what about those organizations that feel they don’t get enough earned media coverage to warrant monitoring themselves?
 To them we say, media monitoring has a lot more uses than just tracking your own coverage; there’s a whole world out there you need to be tuned into.

-2. Your competition
+2. Monitor your competition

 Whether you’re an industry newcomer or an industry leader, you’re not alone in your space.
-Monitoring yourself and your competition will help you ascertain your share of voice—the portion of media attention starring you.

 Dr. Gerhard van Wyk, business analyst and professor of marketing management, lays it out plainly: “A precise understanding of your competitor’s strengths and weaknesses is an important prerequisite for developing a strategy to compete against it.”

 Competitive analysis is a pillar of any successful organization.
-If you don’t know what your industry rivals are doing—what products they’re launching, what executives they’re hiring, what their spokespeople are saying—you’re operating in the dark.
+If you don’t know what your industry rivals are doing – what products they’re launching, what executives they’re hiring, what their spokespeople are saying – you’re operating in the dark.

 Media monitoring turns on the light.

-3. Your industry
+3. Monitor your industry

 If you’re too humble to monitor yourself and too shy to monitor your competition, please, please at least monitor your industry.